adityadixit07/adityadixit07/README.md

 ### About Me

-- Currently working with tech stack **MERN (MongoDB, Express, React, Node.js)** and venturing into **Java & Javascript** with a strong aspiration to join a dynamic team.
+- I am proficient in **MERN (MongoDB, Express, React, Node.js)** stack.
+- Dedicated to solving real-world problems with genuine solutions.
+- Highly motivated with a strong determination to achieve goals.
-- Passionate about **Problem Solving** and equipped with a foundation in full-stack development.
+- Passionate about **Problem Solving** and equipped with good understanding of **Data Structures and Algorithms**.

 ---